notmalan/technical/README.md

 ## What I've completed:

-(Scroll down to the very bottom of this README to see some screen captures of what I've made)
+(Scroll down to the very bottom of this README to see some screen captures of the end-product)

 **Requirements:**
 - [x] Must be completed using Twill.io